Perry1557/LooP/README.md

 ## Installation

-Loop can be accessed through the following platforms:
+Loop will be accessible through the following platforms:

-- Mobile Web: Visit [URL or provide instructions] on your mobile device's web browser to access Loop's mobile web version.
+- Mobile Web

-- Mobile Application: [Provide instructions on how to download and install the Loop mobile application from app stores.]
+- Mobile Application

 ## Usage